 EnergyFit NYC seeks to ramp up energy efficiency retrofits in small, 1–4 family homes, which are a critical source of affordable housing for low-income New Yorkers.
 The EnergyFit model simplifies and reduces the costs of retrofitting using a standard package of energy measures tailored to the needs of particular types of buildings.

-Retrofitting small homes for energy efficiency to address the climate change crisis has been a particular challenge for New York City.
-One- to four- family homes are a critical source of low-income housing but account for less than 3% of the over 863,000 buildings receiving a state sponsored retrofit.
+Retrofitting small homes for energy efficiency to address the climate change crisis and reduce the inequitable energy burden has been a particular challenge for New York City.
+As of mid-2018, almost 50,000 retrofits have occurred across New York State, but less than 2% (861) of those have been in New York City – despite there being over 863,000 small homes (of which, around 247,000 are located in low-income communities and communities of color).
 In a previous initiative, Pratt Center worked with community groups to enroll these small homes but learned that numerous barriers such as confusing audits, lack of cost/benefit information, high project costs, and paltry incentives discourage homeowners.

 EnergyFit provides a new model for engaging and supporting low- and moderate-income homeowners in making their homes energy efficient.
 By building a program that recognizes typical barriers and is designed better for their needs - such as reducing the number of points of decision making, providing a set and predictable price point, increasing incentives, simplifying complex technical language - the opportunity to increase the ability of homeowners to invest in energy efficiency improves dramatically.

-In 2015, Pratt Center was funded by the New York City Council to pilot an energy efficiency program based on years of work on Green Jobs—Green New York, the Retrofit Block by Block initiative and a retrofit study.
+In 2015, Pratt Center was funded by the New York City Council to pilot an energy efficiency program based on years of work on Green Jobs—Green New York, the Retrofit Block by Block initiative and the Retrofit Standardization Study.
 From 2015–2017, we designed, implemented and analyzed the first EnergyFit NYC Pilot, which included:

 - Citywide buildings analysis to identify appropriate universe of targeted buildings